Kenya travel destination

 Airport WiFi

-Free WiFi available at Jomo Kenyatta International Airport (NBO), reliable but can be slow during peak times.
+Free WiFi is available at Jomo Kenyatta International (NBO), though speeds can be inconsistent during peak hours.

 Recommended Data